Return to the search form Return to your search results

 Cultural activities and excursions are a key part of the London Performance Study program.
 Activities vary by year, but typically involve the following:

-A final list of excursions will be available by early Spring 2020
+A final list of excursions for the upcoming session will be available by early spring.

 Program dates vary by session.
 Dates for future sessions are expected to be similar to previous sessions, and will be finalized be early spring.